johngage/tlpf-1/content/courses/intro/_index.md

 type: docs  # Do not modify.

 # Add menu entry to sidebar.
-# - name: Declare this menu item as a parent with ID `name`.
+# - name: Declare this menu item as a parent with ID `Intro Course`.
 # - weight: Position of link in menu.
 menu:
   example: